Buying A House with a 6% Interest Rate Is SMART

 Low inventory and strong demand keep prices rising

 So, what I want to stress is you have to buy when it's the right time in your life.
 But at the same time, you need money in the bank.
-You need to be able to comfortably make that payment even if interest rates don't move down, right?
-I don't want you to buy a house with the expectation that the only way you can afford it is if and when interest rates go down, right?
+You need to be able to comfortably make that payment even if interest rates don't move down.
+I don't want you to buy a house with the expectation that the only way you can afford it is if and when interest rates go down.
 That's the wrong move.
 You need to buy with the expectation that, hey, listen, if this is where rates are forever, I can do it.
 I might not like it, but I can comfortably make this payment because that's the right mindset.
 And then if and when interest rates go down, you take advantage of it and you sit back and you smile because you're like, "Hey, listen.
 I made the right decision at that time based on where I was in my life."
 And now I've been awarded with a lower interest rate.

 Smart Home Buying Strategy: When Is the Right Time to Buy?